STAR-RG/shaker-artifacts-icsme/STEPS_TO_REPRODUCE.md

+# Using docker
+* For now our approach using docker only works on linux.
- * Check if you environment has support to [hardware acceleration](https://developer.android.com/studio/run/emulator-acceleration#vm-linux-check-kvm)
+* Check if you environment has support to [hardware acceleration](https://developer.android.com/studio/run/emulator-acceleration#vm-linux-check-kvm).

-You can build a docker image or uses the image from shaker in dockerhub.
+You can build a docker image or uses the image from shaker in dockerhub:

 #### Building the docker image